rickydebojeet/iitb-internet-login/README.md

 ## Usage

 Curently, the script can be used to login, logout, show and change the credentials.
-The credentials are stored in a file in the home directory.
+The credentials are stored in a file in the working directory where the script is invoked.
 The script will prompt for the credentials if they are not present in the file.

+Make the script executable by running `chmod +x internet.sh` and then run the script as follows:

 ```bash
 ./internet.sh <command> [options]